danionescu0/home-automation/README.md

 * The current bluetooth communication method has a limitation to 7 connected devices, so i've implemented a communication strategy in paralel using HC-12 serial module
-* Light switches and remote wall socket do not have built in security, the signal can be sniffed and clonned easily
+* Light switches and remote wall socket do not have built in security, the signal can be clonned

 **Technical overwiew**